Impact of PREX-II and combined Radio/NICER/XMM-Newton's mass-radius measurement of PSRJ0740+6620 on the dense matter equation of state: Results

 In Fig.~\ref{fig:Rskin-dist}, the inferred posterior distribution of $R_{\rm skin}^{208}$ (in purple shade) which is obtained after combining astro+PREX-II data is compared with the PREX-II measured distribution (in blue shade).
-Though the uncertainties of these two distributions overlap with each other within the $1 \sigma$ CI, we find the inferred value of $R_{\rm skin}^{208} = 0.20_{-0.04}^{+0.04}$ fm is relatively smaller than PREX-II measured value.
-This smaller inferred value of $R_{\rm skin}^{208}$ is consistent with Ref.~\citep{Xu:2020fdc,Essick:2021kjb} using similar approaches.
-This suggests us there is a mild tension between astrophysical observations and PREX-II data.
+Though the uncertainties of these two distributions overlap with each other within the $1 \sigma$ CI, we find the inferred value of $R_{\rm skin}^{208} = 0.20_{-0.05}^{+0.05}$ fm is relatively smaller than PREX-II measured value.
+This smaller inferred value of $R_{\rm skin}^{208}$ is consistent with Ref.~\citep{Xu:2020fdc,Essick:2021kjb,Tang:2021snt,Li:2021thg} using different assumption of EoS parameterization.
+This suggests that there is a mild tension between astrophysical observations and PREX-II data.
 Currently astrophysical observations dominate over the PREX-II measurement.
 The uncertainty in the measurement of $R_{\rm skin}^{208}$ by PREX-II is still much broader.
 If the high value of $R_{\rm skin}^{208}$ persists with lesser uncertainty then this tension will be revealed.
 To support this statement we consider a hypothetical measurement of $R_{\rm skin}^{208} = 0.29 \pm 0.02$ fm (median and $ 1\sigma$ CI) and combined with the existing astrophysical observations.
-With this lesser uncertainty in measured $R_{\rm skin}^{208}$ we find the inferred value of $L = 103 \pm 10$ MeV and $R_{\rm skin}^{208} = 0.25 \pm 0.02$ fm.
-These inferred values would pose a challenge to the current theoretical theory and observations.
-In the right panel of Fig.~\ref{fig:params-dist}, the posterior distributions of $L$ and $K_{\rm sym}$, and their correlations with $R_{1.4}$ are shown.
-This time we find a weak correlation (of about $\sim 0.6$) between $K_{\rm sym}$ and $R_{1.4}$ instead of $L$ and the bound on $R_{1.4}$ becomes to be, $13.05_{- 0.30}^{+ 0.33}$ km.
-Therefore, a better measurement of $R_{\rm skin}^{208}$ could provide a very tighter constraint on $R_{1.4}$.
+With this lesser uncertainty in the measured $R_{\rm skin}^{208}$, we find the inferred values of $L = 110_{-10}^{+11}$ MeV and $R_{\rm skin}^{208} = 0.26_{-0.02}^{+0.03}$ fm.
+These inferred values would pose a challenge to the current theoretical understanding about the nuclear matter near the saturation densities.
+In the right panel of Fig.~\ref{fig:params-dist}, the posterior distributions of $L$ and $K_{\rm sym}$, and their correlations with $R_{1.4}$ are shown for this hypothetical case.
+This time we find a slightly higher value ($\sim .2$ km) of $R_{1.4}$ compare to the predicted $R_{1.4}$ by combined astro+PREX-II data.
+We further check how the skin thickness measurement affects the radius of different NS masses.
+In Fig.~\ref{fig:Rskin-radius} the distribution of radius of 1.1,1.4, and 1.8 $M_{\odot}$ NSs are shown using three (astro, astro+PREX-II, and astro+hypothetical $R_{\rm skin}^{208}$) different types of data.
+We see virtually no change in $R_{1.4}$ and $R_{1.8}$ when PREX-II measurement is added with other astrophysical observations. $R_{1.1}$ is slightly increased by the addition of PREX-II data.
+This increment gets moderately higher when the hypothetical measurement of $R_{\rm skin}^{208}$ is added.
+For $R_{1.4}$, we see only a slight increment even after adding the hypothetical measurement of $R_{\rm skin}^{208}$ and almost no change for $R_{1.8}$.
+Therefore, a better measurement of might have a small effect on the radius of low masses NS, but for the high masses NSs there will be almost no effect.
+A similar conclusion has also been achieved recently in~\citep{Essick:2021ezp} using their nonparametric equation of state representation based on Gaussian processes.